Ware-Em-Out/terraform-21day-bootcamp-jun2023/README.md

-# Task 2: Networking in the Cloud, Deploying Our First VPC
+# Task 3: Count meta-argument and Variables